 Every direct quotation must be followed immediately by a citation including the source and the page number.
 Avoid direct quotations except when they significantly enhance your argument.
 For instance, it may make sense to offer a direct quotation from a state leader when discussing current policy, especially if there is a single statement that defines the current policy.
-Generally, however, it is not necessary to quote those analyzing the policy directly.
-It is usually possible to make the point as strongly in your own words while offering appropriate acknowledgment to your source.
+It also might make sense to quote an accepted conceptual definition directly.
+In most cases, however, you can make points more strongly by using your own words and offering appropriate acknowledgment to your source.